TechonomicsInc/equinox/README.md

 They are called `AnnotationHandler` and `RuntimeAdapter` here but essentially work the same way.

-The parsing stage of annotation-processing is also highly customizable.
 Once the parser encounters an unknown annotation it checks wether someone registered a handler for that.
 If a handler is found, the function gets called with the matching paramters and *can* (but isn't required to) register event handlers that fire once this plugin handles a message.
 This is especially useful for modifying logic like `@Access(OWNER)` or `@RequiredLevel(12)` or something else.